YaKozina/Calibration_Constants_Extraction/README.md

 Software and helper scripts for extracting SuperNEMO calorimeter calibration constants from Bi-207 calibration data.

+This repository contains the **first stage of the calibration workflow** used in the thesis: the extraction of the linear calibration constants `a` and `b` for each optical module (OM).
+The produced CSV file is then used in the next stage by `Charge2EnergyModule` to convert measured PMT charge into calibrated electron energy.

+Technically, this repository is a compact, separated adaptation of the calibration-constant extraction part of the original `CalibrationTools` package.
+It was kept as an independent repository to make this stage easier to build, run, test, and repeat separately from the full calibration software chain.

-This repository contains the minimal calibration-constant extraction chain used before applying calibrated energies with `Charge2EnergyModule`.
-It converts reconstructed calibration events into ROOT trees grouped by optical module (OM), fits the Bi-207 conversion-electron peaks, and produces a CSV file with the linear calibration parameters `a` and `b` for each OM.
+The extraction chain converts reconstructed calibration events into ROOT trees grouped by OM, fits the Bi-207 conversion-electron peaks, and produces a CSV file with the calibration parameters for each OM.

 The repository is intended to be used inside the SuperNEMO/Falaise software environment, in particular on CC-IN2P3.